 Donate Hair

 Donating hair supports our Grant A Wig for Kids grant program and changes the lives of aussie kids with alopecia.
+Rich results on Google's SERP when searching for 'donate hair'

 Update March 2022: AAAF’s Hair Donation Program is still active and still accepting donations.
 In fact, we need your support more than ever.